Scissor lifts are one of the safest options for elevated work, but we still need to talk scissor lift safety.

 Employers need to ensure that all scissor lifts used in the workplace are in stable condition and are not in danger of collapsing or tipping over.
-To do this, ensure that all safety systems are in good working order.
-Be especially careful when driving your scissor lift in order to prevent collisions with other vehicles or stationary overhead or ground-level obstacles.
+Check that all safety systems are in good working order.
+Be especially careful when driving your scissor lift in order to prevent collisions with other vehicles, stationary overhead obstacles, and ground-level obstacles.

 Controls, Components & Brakes

-All controls and instruments on the scissor lift must be inspected and tested before each work shift to ensure that all are in working order and safe for operation.
-Brakes MUST be set to keep the scissor lift stable when in use to keep the lift secure.
+Inspect and test all controls and instruments on the scissor lift before each shift to ensure that all are in working order and safe for operation.
+You must set the brakes to keep the scissor lift stable when in use.

 Train Your Workers

-To learn more, OSHA provides a helpful page about working safely with scissor lifts.
+To learn more, check out this helpful page from OSHA about working safely with scissor lifts.